Syd Hiddleston: Cricket career

 He scored his 212 against Canterbury in 260 minutes.
 He opened the batting on the first day, was 103 not out at lunch, and was fourth out not long after tea with the score at 343, on a day in which Wellington scored 494 for 9 wickets off 94 eight-ball overs.
 So he is likely to have scored at a little under a run a ball.
 His 204 a few weeks later was probably a little slower, but no less impressive: he came to the wicket at 18 for 1, reached his double-century in 262 minutes, and was last out in a team total of 374 off 85.1 overs.

-His best bowling performances came in two consecutive matches, both against Canterbury in 1918-19, when he took 8 for 59 (on Christmas Day) and 2 for 82 then 5 for 75 and 2 for 78 when the two sides met again the next month for bowling figures in the two matches of 95.1-10-294-17.
+Hiddleston's best bowling performances came in two consecutive matches, both against Canterbury in 1918–19, when he took 8 for 59 (on Christmas Day) and 2 for 82 then 5 for 75 and 2 for 78 when the two sides met again the next month taking 17 wickets in the two matches.

-He won the Redpath Cup for batsman of the season in 1921-22 and 1923-24.
+He won the Redpath Cup for batsman of the season in 1921–22 and 1923–24.
 Dick Brittenden said, "He was a thoughtful batsman, conscious of the problems of his trade; it was simply that he seemed able to resolve them more swiftly and efficiently than anyone else."

 Hiddleston was one of the 11 players chosen in 1936 by the New Zealand cricket historian Tom Reese as the best New Zealand team of all time.
 When Tom Lowry was president of the New Zealand Cricket Council he made a speech in 1952 in which he declared that Hiddleston was one of New Zealand's "five greatest cricketers", along with Dan Reese, Martin Donnelly, Bert Sutcliffe and Jack Cowie.

 Personal life

-He worked as an indent agent in soft goods.
-His business commitments sometimes curtailed his cricket, preventing his participation in New Zealand's tours to Australia in 1925-26 and England in 1927.
+Hiddleston worked as an indent agent in soft goods.
+His business commitments sometimes curtailed his cricket, preventing his participation in New Zealand's tours to Australia in 1925–26 and England in 1927.

 He and his wife Rosina had one daughter.
-He died after a hernia operation.
+He died in October 1940 after a hernia operation, aged 49.